istio/istio.io/content/en/docs/setup/additional-setup/cni/index.md

         - kube-system
 {{< /text >}}

-When installing revisioned control plane with CNI component enabled, `values.istio_cni.enabled` needs to be set, so that sidecar injector does not `istio-init` `initContainer`.
+When installing revisioned control planes with the CNI component enabled, `values.istio_cni.enabled` needs to be set, so that sidecar injector does not inject the `istio-init``initContainer`.

 {{< text yaml >}}
 apiVersion: install.istio.io/v1alpha1